Seym0n/oose24-hw/Homework 1/Exercise 3/Exercise3.md

 ## How does overriding works

-As mentioned above, the overriding works by altering the reference from the method implementation Module::getName(this) to Lecture::getName(this) in the vTable.
+As mentioned, the overriding works by altering the reference from the method implementation Module::getName(this) to Lecture::getName(this) in the vTable.
 This is true, as the method signature of Lecture::getName is the same as Module::getName, therefore eligible for overriding.
 Thus, overriding works by altering the link to the new implementation and not, as the name suggest, by replacing the old method implementation.

 ## Layout